Balchem Co. (NASDAQ:BCPC) Shares Sold by Great West Life Assurance Co. Can

 Great West Life Assurance Co.
-Can lowered its stake in shares of Balchem Co.
-(NASDAQ:BCPC) by 12.6% in the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+Can lowered its stake in Balchem Co.
+(NASDAQ:BCPC) by 12.6% during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 28,008 shares of the basic materials company’s stock after selling 4,027 shares during the quarter.
 Great West Life Assurance Co.
 Can owned approximately 0.09% of Balchem worth $3,509,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds also recently added to or reduced their stakes in the company.
-Abundance Wealth Counselors bought a new position in Balchem during the first quarter worth $79,000.
-First Horizon Advisors Inc. lifted its stake in Balchem by 26.2% during the first quarter.
-First Horizon Advisors Inc. now owns 886 shares of the basic materials company’s stock worth $110,000 after purchasing an additional 184 shares during the last quarter.
-Brown Advisory Inc. bought a new position in Balchem during the first quarter worth $201,000.
-PBMares Wealth Management LLC bought a new position in Balchem during the first quarter worth $213,000.
-Finally, Los Angeles Capital Management LLC bought a new position in Balchem during the fourth quarter worth $244,000.
-86.03% of the stock is owned by institutional investors and hedge funds.
+A number of other institutional investors and hedge funds also recently modified their holdings of the stock.
+BlackRock Inc. increased its stake in Balchem by 2.9% in the 1st quarter.
+BlackRock Inc. now owns 5,175,617 shares of the basic materials company’s stock worth $649,077,000 after purchasing an additional 146,430 shares in the last quarter.
+Wasatch Advisors Inc. increased its stake in Balchem by 18.1% in the 1st quarter.
+Wasatch Advisors Inc. now owns 1,530,892 shares of the basic materials company’s stock worth $191,989,000 after purchasing an additional 234,926 shares in the last quarter.
+Conestoga Capital Advisors LLC increased its stake in Balchem by 1.3% in the 1st quarter.
+Conestoga Capital Advisors LLC now owns 951,316 shares of the basic materials company’s stock worth $119,305,000 after purchasing an additional 12,182 shares in the last quarter.
+Schroder Investment Management Group increased its stake in Balchem by 23.2% in the 4th quarter.
+Schroder Investment Management Group now owns 739,476 shares of the basic materials company’s stock worth $85,202,000 after purchasing an additional 139,375 shares in the last quarter.
+Finally, APG Asset Management N.V. increased its stake in Balchem by 294.4% in the 1st quarter.
+APG Asset Management N.V. now owns 620,677 shares of the basic materials company’s stock worth $66,229,000 after purchasing an additional 463,314 shares in the last quarter.
+86.03% of the stock is currently owned by hedge funds and other institutional investors.

 Separately, Zacks Investment Research cut Balchem from a “hold” rating to a “strong sell” rating in a research note on Monday, June 7th.